Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 Applications that have inherent data access concurrency issues, for example deadlocking, might not benefit from a higher compute size.
 Consider reducing round trips against the database by caching data on the client side with the Azure Caching service or another caching technology.
 See Application tier caching.

 To prevent deadlocks from reoccurring in Azure SQL Database, see Analyze and prevent deadlocks in Azure SQL Database.
-For Azure SQL Managed Instance, refer to the Deadlocks of the Transaction locking and row versioning guide.
+For Azure SQL Managed Instance, refer to the Deadlock tools of the Deadlocks guide.

 Tune your database